NVIDIA/spark-rapids/docs/compatibility.md

 - `RLIKE`
 - `regexp`
 - `regexp_extract`
+- `regexp_extract_all`
 - `regexp_like`
 - `regexp_replace`
 - `string_split`
 - `str_to_map`

-Regular expression evaluation on the GPU is enabled by default.
-Execution will fall back to the CPU for regular expressions that are not yet supported on the GPU.
+Regular expression evaluation on the GPU is enabled by default when the UTF-8 character set is used by the current locale.
+Execution will fall back to the CPU for regular expressions that are not yet supported on the GPU, and in environments where the locale does not use UTF-8.
 However, there are some edge cases that will still execute on the GPU and produce different results to the CPU.
 To disable regular expressions on the GPU, set `spark.rapids.sql.regexp.enabled=false`.

 These are the known edge cases where running on the GPU will produce different results to the CPU:

-- Using regular expressions with Unicode data can produce incorrect results if the system `LANG` is not set to `en_US.UTF-8` ([#5549](https://github.com/NVIDIA/spark-rapids/issues/5549))
 - Regular expressions that contain an end of line anchor '$' or end of string anchor '\Z' or '\z' immediately next to a newline or a repetition that produces zero or more results ([#5610](https://github.com/NVIDIA/spark-rapids/pull/5610))`